kobowley/encore-ui/CONTRIBUTING.md

 # How to contribute

-We want to keep it as easy as possible to contribute changes Encore, while making sure not to overburden the core EncoreUI team.
+We want to keep it as easy as possible to contribute changes to Encore, while making sure not to overburden the core EncoreUI team.
 There are a few guidelines that we need to follow so that we can have a chance of keeping on top of things.

 ## Bugs & Issues